Submissions

 Methods

 The strength of any manuscript is in the ability to reproduce the experimental conditions and findings.
 As such, sufficient detail must be provided in the methods section.
-A formal methods section should be included in the majority of articles (with the exception of book reviews, editorials, and letters to the editor)
+A formal methods section should be included in most articles (except for book reviews, editorials, and letters to the editor).

 Participants